-The Ferraro Group is a leading Nevada public relations and public affairs firm that provides strategic communications counsel to corporations, coalitions, associations and individuals.
+The Ferraro Group is a leading Nevada public relations and public affairs firm that provides strategic communications to businesses, corporations, industry associations, governments, and non-profit organizations.
 With offices in Las Vegas, Reno and Carson City, the firm concentrates on strategic positioning of established and new brands, reputation and crisis management, social media and marketing strategies, lobbying before elected officials and government agencies, and other communications services.

-The Ferraro Group helps our clients to win the battle of persuasion.
+The Ferraro Group helps our clients win the battle of persuasion.
 Forging the power of ideas with the hard-earned experience of success.
 With results.
 Every time.